 - Owner assumes most of the risk of cost overruns

-In some cases it is an easy fall-back for a contractor with limited experience in estimating.
+In some cases cost-plus is an easy fall-back for a contractor with limited experience in estimating, or who does not want to invest the time in producing a detailed estimate.
 This is dangerous as neither you nor the contractor has much idea of what the project will end up costing.

 - Start with a detailed scope of work, with detailed plans and specs, so both parties have a clear understanding of the work to be down.